ahmadmtaleb2/clj_cheat_sheets/0-clojure.md

 - the **str** operator concatenates strings to form a new string
 - Clojure’s support for first-class functions allows you to build more power­f ul abstractions than you can in languages without them.
 Those unfamiliar with this kind of programming think of functions as allowing you to generalize operations over data instances.
 - Clojure (and all Lisps) allows you to create functions that generalize over processes.
+- Clojure has no privileged functions.
+It doesn't care what the function is or where it came from; it treats all functions the same.
+- Clojure just cares about applying functions
+- You don’t have to worry about special rules or syntax for working with different functions.
 -

 ## Clojure language